Oil prices jump but still on track for third weekly fall

-The Brent benchmark was on track to finish the week with a decline of about 5.2%, while WTI was set for a 6.6% loss, despite heading for their biggest daily percentages rises in a month.
+The Brent benchmark was on track to finish the week with a decline of about 5.2 percent, while WTI was set for a 6.6 percent loss, despite heading for their biggest daily percentages rises in a month.

 “Crude is trying to reverse the recent washout in prices triggered by higher interest rates and recession fears mostly in the banking sector,” said Dennis Kissler, senior vice president of trading at BOK Financial.